neillarkin/discogs-app/README.md

 Crossfilter 1.3 – used for creating dimensions from data selections Boostrap 4.3, HTML5 – for semantics and responsiveness

-## Use case scenarios
-The target use for this application is potential employers.
-A working version of the application will be displayed on my portfolio website along with the source code.
-The application will be used as part of an interview pitch to convey my knowledge of working with an API and other related technologies.

 ### Formatting the JSON objects
 The Discogs.com public API returned and array called ‘results’ that contained objects of data in JSON.
 This object contained a property that was used to retrieve the artists album releases and place them into a table.